 So as I was brainstorming reasons for my worsening back/neck pain I came to an Oprah “AHA!” moment.

 SOOOoo I got a wild hair and thought maybe a tummy tuck was the ticket…well, after an exam his answer was that I have Diastasis Recti, the splitting of my abdominal muscles.
 This happens to many women who have large babies, especially if you have a shorter torso.
 SAAWEET!
 Two for Two.
 Unfortunately they can’t come back together without being sewn like a ragdoll and tons of scarring so I decided I would deal with it and commit to a one piece bathing suit forever and try to remember to tuck my panza in my pants before bending forward for any reason; no biggie.

-Then during childbirth with my daughter, she broke my butt.
+Then during childbirth with my daughter, which resulted in a broken butt.
 Literally.
 She snapped my tailbone leaving it hanging by a thread of bone.
 I sat on a donut for the first year to 18 months post baby, nursed her on my knees, stood while rocking her, sat in the crack of the sofa and because it healed sideways it still throbs on occasion.

-Because of those two issues with my back I thought that this progression in pain since having Roman via C-Section (they said it was likely he would do the same to my tailbone if I didn’t) were the reasons.
+Because of those two issues with my back I thought that this progression in pain since having my son via C-Section (they said it was likely he would do the same to my tailbone if I didn’t) were the reasons.

 I NEVER put the Diastasis Recti/back pain together until last night.
 After doing more research on one causing the other I realized that besides my 90 year old man’s ass on my stomach, it is also causing my back pain to gradually worsen.
 “AHA!!
 SeeeREEEEnnnaaaaaa solved the prOOOOOOOBLEEEEEM!”
 That was said in my best Oprah’s grand announcement voice.
 Just imagine her saying, “John TraVOOOOOOOOOLLLLLTAAAAAA!!”
 Yup, that’s it!